Greytiger23/alx-low_level_programming/0x01-variables_if_else_while/README.md

-assign random numbers to the variable n every time it is executed
+assigning a random number and printing out the last digit